 The fourth hackathon that I have been to, this hackathon is held at Western University.
 It is their third installment of the event called HackWestern III.
-This hackathon I have worked with random strangers from all over the province.
-Jayden Windle came from Carleton University, Taihyun Lee from University of Toronto, Fahad Ahmad from Brock University, and me from McMaster University.
+This hackathon I have worked with new people from all over the province.
+Jayden Windle came from Carleton University, Taihyun Lee from the University of Toronto, Fahad Ahmad from Brock University, and me from McMaster University.

 This application was inspired by people going to hackathons, events, and meetups.
 These people exchanges contacts for the purpose of the event but rarely get back in touch.
-This application is the answer to that problem, it tracks the duration of your last conversation with your peers (with the option of blocking) and reminds you the absence of conversation.
-If you are lazy or do not know how to start a conversation, we have a function that does the typing for you, we called it the Lazy Typer function.
-Since we have to scramble up a demonstration at the end of the event, we use a simple tree diagram to determine the sentence you were going to use.
+Our answer to that problem is Uplync.
+Uplync keeps track of the duration of your last conversation with your peers (with the option of blocking) and reminds you the absence of conversation.
+If you are busy or do not know how to start a conversation, we have a function that does the typing for you, we called it the Lazy Typer function.
+During the hackathon demonstration, we use a simple tree diagram to determine the sentence you were going to use.
+There are further iterations of this function, by using AI to study data and compose better messages.

-My contribution of the application was to code the interface of the application, so I have designed and picked a color palette that suits a social type of vibe.
+My contribution to the application was to code the interface of the application, so I have designed and picked a color palette that suits a social type of vibe.
+I design the logo with the VarelaRound-Regular font and designing my own user icon using Photoshop Illustrator to place a connection between 2 users.

-From my previous logo design has taken a liking by a newly formed club, the MIRC or McMaster Investment Research Club.
-The president of the club offered me to design a logo for the club has he has plans to make it a recognized club.
+From my previous logo design has taken a liking to a newly formed club, the MIRC or McMaster Investment Research Club.
+The president of the club offered me to design a logo as he has plans to make it a recognized club.
 His request for the logo is to look super edgy and abstract, and I find it difficult to synthesize what combination of “super edgy” and “abstract” logo will look like. through many sketches and coloring the prototypes.
 It was then finalized with Photoshop Illustrator program and the result was astonishing.

 This picture has appeared in all of our courseware booklets, bulletin board announcement, updates and even on the website.
 Many math students can relate to this particular picture and students of McMaster can recognize that the club from this building.